What else could you do with the money?

 - Reduce your debt.

-It may only be a few dollars each week, but by adding it to your monthly payment you'll earn a good return on your money.
+It may only be a few dollars each week, but by adding it to your monthly payment you'll reduce your debt more quickly and earn a good return on your money.

 - Increase your child's allowance.